List of Star Wars creatures: N

+Neebray

-NeebrayNeebray are giant manta ray-like creatures that first appeared in the Clone Wars TV series.
+Neebray are giant manta ray-like creatures that first appeared in the Clone Wars TV series.
 They live in the vacuum of space, use nebulas as breeding grounds and they have been found on planets such as the coral moon of Rugosa and the moon of Rishi.

+Neks

-NeksNeks are dog-like creatures, with three large claws to every paw and large teeth.
+Neks are dog-like creatures, with three large claws to every paw and large teeth.
 They are classically called "Battle Dogs" and are bred in the Cyborrean system for sale on the Galactic Black Market.
 These huge and vicious creatures are sometimes fitted with armor plating and special simulators calls "Attack Simulators" for either sparring for duelling.

+Nerf

-NerfNerfs are fur-covered, smelly, cow-like creatures with dull horns protruding from their head, first seen in Star Wars Episode IV: A New Hope.
+Nerfs are fur-covered, smelly, cow-like creatures with dull horns protruding from their head, first seen in Star Wars Episode IV: A New Hope.
 They are raised on planets such as Alderaan for their delicious meat, although they have a bad odor.
 They are first mentioned by name as an insult in The Empire Strikes Back (1980), nerf herders on Alderaan are known for their poor hygiene.

+Nexu

-NexuNexus are felines from the planet of Cholganna.
+Nexus are felines from the planet of Cholganna.
 Nexus possess tooth-filled jaws that cover most of their spade-shaped heads.
 They are covered in tan-brown fur, which helps them blend into the background of their native prairies.
 The stripes also aid in hiding out in the rainforest brush.
 The four-legged carnivores have four eyes also, as the second set, situated next to the first, can see in infrared to find hidden prey.
 They also feature a split ended tail, covered underneath with two rows of suction cups used to climb and swing from tree to tree in their forest home.
 A Nexu was seen as an 'Arena Beast' in Attack of the Clones.
-Padme Amidala was also attacked by the nexu in the arena on Geonosis before it was killed by a Reek.
+Padmé Amidala was also attacked by the nexu in the arena on Geonosis before it was killed by a Reek.
 Nexu can be trained to act as guards or pets.
 Allana Djo Solo owned a nexu named Anji.